At UC Law SF, we believe that legal education is an active, engaging process that prepares students for real-world law

 Gain hands-on experience working with experts in non-profit environmental groups and government agencies, such as Earthjustice and the San Francisco Bay Conservation & Development Commission.

-Mediate civil disputes at San Francisco Small Claims Court and discrimination complaints in employment, housing and public accommodations with the State of California’s Department of Fair Employment and Housing and City and County of San Francisco’s Human Rights Commission.
+Mediate civil disputes at San Mateo County Small Claims Court and discrimination complaints in employment, housing and public accommodations with the City and County of San Francisco’s Human Rights Commission.
 Part of the Center for Negotiation and Dispute Resolution.

 Make Good Law and Policy